 - Make a note of the location of potential hazards such as power lines or areas of the roof with a steeper pitch than others

-In the US, there are more than 500,000 ladder-related injuries every year, and approximately 300 deaths.
-The Dept. Of Labor’s Occupational Safety and Health Administration has created a comprehensive set of guidelines for ladder safety which you can read here and should follow whenever you are using a ladder for whatever purpose.
+In the US, there are more than 500,000 ladder-related injuries every year, and approximately 300 deaths, according to the Consumer product safety commission.
+The Dept. Of Labor’s Occupational Safety and Health Administration has created a comprehensive set of guidelines for ladder safety which you should follow whenever you are using a ladder for whatever purpose.
 In addition, here are our safety tips for using a ladder when roofing.

 - Never lean your ladder against gutters or siding, especially vinyl.
 They won’t be able to support your weight, and you’ll do damage to your home and most probably yourself.